 Quick Comparison Table: No-Log VPN Features

 Editor's Note: We value our relationship with our readers, and we strive to earn your trust through transparency and integrity.
-We are in the same ownership group as some of the industry-leading products reviewed on this site: Intego, Cyberghost, ExpressVPN, and Private Internet Access.
+We are in the same ownership group as some of the industry-leading products reviewed on this site: Intego, CyberGhost, ExpressVPN, and Private Internet Access.
 However, this does not affect our review process, as we adhere to a strict testing methodology.

 Our Methodology for Testing No-Log VPNs

-Quick Guide: How to Set Up a No-Logs VPN in 3 Easy Steps
+Quick Guide: How To Set Up a No-Logs VPN in 3 Easy Steps

-1. Download a VPN.
-I recommend ExpressVPN thanks to its strict no-logs policy, numerous independent audits, and excellent performance.
+I recommend ExpressVPN thanks to its strict no-logs policy, numerous independent audits, and excellent performance across the network.

-2. Check the kill switch.
 Make sure it's enabled if it isn't on by default to prevent data exposure if your connection drops unexpectedly.

-3. Start browsing securely.
 Connect to a server and go online knowing your data isn't being logged or monitored by your VPN.

 Types of VPN Logs (And Which Ones You Should Be Concerned About)

-VPNs can collect different types of logs, and it's important to understand what each means for your privacy.
+VPNs collect different types of logs, and it's important to understand what each means for your privacy.
 Some logs are necessary for maintaining service quality, but others can expose your online activities.

 Here's what different VPN providers might collect: